How do you use a fractional CFO to grow a business?

 Related article | In a crisis a strong CEO-CFO relationship is paramount

-What skills must a part-time CFO possess?
+What skills must a fractional CFO possess?

 • They should have the ability to provide industry insight and strategic support to the CEO.